danniesim/nonstop-assignment/README.md

 Methodology
 -----------
-* Ball is rendered as quasi-3D, 2 n-sided polygons drawn to simulate a rolling ball, polygon points are calculated with classical 3D ops.
+* Ball is rendered as quasi-3D, two n-sided polygons drawn to simulate a rolling ball, polygon points are calculated with classical 3D ops.
 * Things can be made more OOP, but it's just bloat at this point, re-factoring as we add code is the approach I take.
 * Code and variable names are made to sound 'English'.
 Comments are given where additional explanation is needed.
 * Can be made better, but done and works is better than perfect.
+* Firefox had some tiling gaps due to it's engine, just made +1 px titles to fill the gaps.
+* Made speed of ball vary according to distance of given transit, feels good to me, but extra long transits will have slow acelleration unfortunately...

 Tested On
 ---------